yuri-qq/nekoverse-mastodon-patches/README.md

 # nekoverse-mastodon-patches
-Mastodon currently massively fails vibe check.
+Mastodon currently overwhelmingly fails vibe check.
 These patches try to correct that.

 They are applied on my Mastodon instance [social.nekover.se](https://social.nekover.se).